MaximilianKaindl/DeepFFMPEGVideoClassification/Readme.md

 ## 📜 License

 This project is licensed under the MIT License - see the LICENSE file for details.

-> **Note:** Make sure to set the correct paths to LibTorch, tokenizers-cpp, and OpenVINO in your `set_vars.sh` file before building FFmpeg.

 ## 📚 References